srsampson/ADSBNet/README.md

 nohup sudo beast-splitter --serial /dev/beast --listen 30005:R &
 nohup ./modesmixer2 --location 34.382901:-98.423287 --outServer msg:30003 --inConnect 127.0.0.1:30005&
 ```
-If you don't want to use beast-splitter you can add an option to modesmixer2, however this decoder doesn't decode altitude or air to air packets (buggy):
+If you don't want to use beast-splitter you can add a serial option to modesmixer2:
 ```
 nohup ./modesmixer2 --location 34.382:-98.423 --outServer msg:30003 --inSerial /dev/ttyUSB0:3000000 &
 ```